|

 online, your e-mail program will connect you to the Internet and send your e-mail; if

+you're already online, the mail will be sent automatically.
 Note that Outlook Express does not send your messages immediately when you click

 the Send Message button unless you adjust a setting in the Tools Menu (open the Tools